 A Good Journey

-Epiphany is a wonderful celebration for those of us who are committing ourselves more deeply to the process of spiritual transformation, for it contains themes of journeying from the known to the unknown with only a mysterious star to guide us.
+Epiphany is a wonderful celebration for those who are committing themselves more deeply to the process of spiritual transformation, for it contains themes of journeying from the known to the unknown with only a mysterious light to guide us.

 Whereas Advent themes have to do with receptivity and waiting, the themes of Epiphany highlight our response to the showing forth of God’s presence in our lives, beckoning to us to move beyond all we think we know.
 It has to do with seeing something new on the horizon that stirs something new in us.

 In response to this glimpse of the More (which may, as yet, be undefined), we strike out in search of a deeper experience of spiritual reality.
-We don’t just talk about it; we walk toward it with great intention, making concrete choices along the way.
+We don’t just talk about our desire; we walk toward it with great intention, making concrete choices along the way.

 The Letting Go